Christine White (actress)

-Christine Lamson White (May 4, 1926 – April 14, 2013) was an American actress, most noted for her role in "Nightmare at 20,000 Feet", a 1963 episode of the anthology television series The Twilight Zone.
+Christine Lamson White (May 4, 1926 – April 14, 2013) was an American actress and screenwriter, most noted for her role in "Nightmare at 20,000 Feet", a 1963 episode of the anthology television series The Twilight Zone.

 Early life

-White was born in Washington, D.C., one of two children of Lucia W. and James Andrew White.
+White was born in Washington, DC, one of two children of Lucia W. and James Andrew White.
 Following her graduation from high school, Christine attended the University of North Carolina at Chapel Hill, where she majored in English and also began acting in stage productions of the Carolina Playmakers.
-After obtaining her undergraduate degree in English in Chapel Hill, she returned to Washington, D.C., to study and earn a master's degree in speech and drama at Catholic University.
+After obtaining her undergraduate degree in English in Chapel Hill, she returned to Washington, DC, to study and earn a master's degree in speech and drama at Catholic University.

-She also studied at the Actors Studio and eventually moved to New York to further her theatrical career.
+She also studied at the Actors Studio and eventually moved to New York City to further her theatrical career.

 Stage

 White was active in summer stock theatre, including work at the Cape Cod Playhouse.
 She was named Most Outstanding Actress at CCP for her portrayal of Millie in Picnic.

 In 1956, she replaced Shelley Winters in the Broadway production of A Hatful of Rain after Winters broke her ankle.